sagemathinc/cocalc/notes/final_push.md

 [ ] (2:00?) design and implement gui for browsing snapshots and restoring projects.

 ---
+[ ] (1:00?)
+MAJOR; sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
+ Test case:

+ for x in s.split("\na\nb\n"):
+    if x:
+        print x
+Doing
+   sys.stdout.flush()
+works at the end, but doing
+   sys.stdout.flush(done=True)
+or
+   sys.stdout.flush(done=False)
+doesn't... so I suspect the bug is in `local_hub`'s handling of messages.

 [ ] (2:00?) make it so terminal never disconnects; also, when user exits terminal, restart it automatically when they hit a key (?)